 Topic Overview In year 9 Graphics students are involved in learning about Visual Art and Communication and Design and are introduced to a variety of creative and skill-based tasks.
-Content/Skills The skills to present visual communications that demonstrate the application of methods, materials, media, design elements and design principles that meet the requirements of a specific brief and target audience.
+Content/Skills The course is designed so that you will develop: The skills to present visual communications that demonstrate the application of methods, materials, media, design elements and design principles that meet the requirements of a specific brief and target audience.
 The skills to use manual and digital drawing methods to create visual communications.
 The ability to analyse and evaluate the factors that influence design decisions in a range of visual communications.
 The ability to analyse and evaluate the use of methods, media, materials, design and design principals in visual communications.
 Assessment Throughout the semester students will complete a range of assessment pieces including: Joker Card Design - Use of mixed media Comic Book Cover - Includes Isometric Drawing Drawing Unit - Including 2D and 3D illusion drawing